kevbuh/transformer/README.md

 "What I cannot create, I do not understand" - Richard Feynman

+### Main model Based of the Paper by Google's Brain Research Team, "An Image Is Worth 16 x 16 Words".

+### Go to vit.ipynb for Visual transformer works

-Based of the paper, "Attention Is All You Need", https://arxiv.org/pdf/1706.03762.pdf.
+First model is based of the paper, "Attention Is All You Need", https://arxiv.org/pdf/1706.03762.pdf.
 Lots of help from https://peterbloem.nl/blog/transformers and https://jalammar.github.io/illustrated-transformer/.

 Notes and code are listed below and in model.ipynb

+# Notes on general Transformers

-## How Self Attention Works
+### How Self Attention Works

 This is the big breakthrough in how Transformers became a state of the art architecture, and are fundamental to all Transformers.
 This self attention is called 'sequence to sequence', because a sequence of vectors go in are then are pushed out.